One of my Facebook friends asked me the other night, most sincerely: “Ace, who are the homeless?”

 2.)
 People with mental or physical disabilities (including an ever-increasing number of old people).
 They’re just not quite together enough to hold onto a home.

 3.)
 Orphans.
 A huge disproportionate percentage of the homeless are from broken homes.
 Or no homes.
 They were raised as wards of the state.
-Then, at age 18, they’re kicked out of their foster home.
+Then, at age 18 or 21, they’re kicked out of their foster home.
 They have no family or support group, they’re left to fend for themselves, and they sink like stones.

 4,) Adventurers.
 Guys on a Jack Kerouac “On the Road” trip.
 Artists, writers and bohemians looking for life-experiences, and utilizing the free time that the streets afford to work on their art.

 5.)
 “One paycheck from the streets.”
-These are the new inhabitants to the streets.
+These are the newest, and largest growing, inhabitants to the streets.
 And they make up a huge percentage of the new breed of homeless.
 There is nothing particularly “street” about them.
 They’re not druggies or nuts.
 They’re mostly just youngsters who can’t figure out how to come up with a couple thousand bucks for first month-last month-and-deposit.

 This is probably as good a thumbnail description of “the homeless” as you’re gonna find anywhere.
 And its not because I’m so smart.
 But because I’m kind of a fuck-up who’s spent 40 years either homeless, or directly connected to the street scene.
 As somehow who has been homeless for at least part of every decade — from 1976 through 2013 — I’ve had a unique vantage point to see how the homeless scene has evolved (or is it devolved?) over the years.